openqasm/openqasm/source/language/openpulse.rst

 A value of type ``waveform`` is retrieved by explicitly constructing the complex samples or by calling one of the built-in waveform template functions.
-The latter are initialized by assigning a ``waveform`` to the result of a (kernel) function call.
-Note that each of these kernel functions takes a type ``length`` as a first argument, since waveforms need to have a definite length.
+The latter are initialized by assigning a ``waveform`` to the result of a (extern) function call.
+Note that each of these extern functions takes a type ``length`` as a first argument, since waveforms need to have a definite length.
 Using the hardware dependent ``dt`` unit is recommended for this length, since the compiler may need to down-sample a higher precision waveform to physically realize it.